waseralkarim/CKA-Kubernetes/Resources/Day01-Docker-Basics/readme.md

 * Containers:
     * Ideal for lightweight and scalable application deployment.
-    * est for microservices and environments where portability is key.
+    * Best for microservices and environments where portability is key.
     * Faster startup times and lower overhead.

 * Virtual Machines